Networking creates devices buzz at mobile fair

 "We are making the Internet of everything a seamless blend of the physical and the digital world," said Brian Spencer, engineer at Qualcomm Innovation Center.

-U.S. network operator AT&T Inc, meanwhile, is adding your home and your car to your smartphone contacts.
+U.S. network operator AT&T Inc (T.N), meanwhile, is adding your home and your car to your smartphone contacts.

 Glenn Lurie, AT&T president of emerging enterprises, said the next step would be joining the two products together, creating a smart ecosystem dedicated to an individual.